 Grab your glass and sample dozens of Pinot Noir wines from the best local producers.
-Pinot Days is the largest event in the world dedicated to this lovely and flavorful red wine.
+Pinot Days is the largest event in the world dedicated to this lovely and flavorful varietal of red wine.
 For three hours, you can sample pours from wineries such as DeLoach Vineyards, J. Lohr Vineyards & Wines, and (one of my personal favorites) Landmark Vineyards.

 Date: June 3

 Discounted Tickets: Available for a limited time on LivingSocial.com

 Are you looking for a night of live music during your stay in SF?
 If so, then check out my concerts calendar.
 It includes performances at some of the best venues in SF, including the Independent, the Fillmore, and the Bill Graham Civic Auditorium.

 This month, the SF Giants have 11 exciting home games scheduled.
 Head over to gorgeous AT&T Park by the water in the SoMa District to watch them take on the Minnesota Twins, Kansas City Royals, New York Mets, and Colorado Rockies.

 This June, you'll have the chance to catch one of three popular operas.
 The first is Verdi's masterpiece Rigoletto, which runs from May 31 to July 1.
 The second is Mozart's classic Don Giovanni, which runs from June 4 - 30.
 The final summer opera is the moving La Boheme, which runs from June 10 - July 2.
 All performances are at the War Memorial Opera House in the Civic Center District.